 Organ and Tissue Donation

-The Royal Brisbane and Women’s Hospital is part of the national DonateLife Network.
-Through local initiatives and supporting the national reform program, the RBWH DonateLife medical and nursing team aims to ensure all potential donors and families are able to realise their wishes to support organ and tissue donation.
+Redcliffe Hospital is part of the national DonateLife Network.
+Through local initiatives and supporting the national reform program, the DonateLife medical and nursing team aims to ensure all potential donors and their families are given the opportunity to donate.

 The circumstances and opportunity for deceased patients and their families to support organ and tissue donation is uncommon.
 Just 1% of people dying in hospital are able to be an organ donor.